Boat Flags & Boat Flag Etiquette

 Burgee Flags

-Typically triangular or swallow-tailed in shape, the burgee flag is a small flag with a symbol signifying the skipper’s sailing organization or yacht club.
 Many yacht clubs have rules about when their burgees are flown, but generally speaking, burgee flags are flown from the bow staff or under the starboard spreader.
 These flags are flown day and night, and follow the skipper from boat to boat.

-Private signal flags are personal flags, sometimes referred to as house flags, which are custom designed and made specifically for the boat owner.
-Custom Boat Flags usually feature a personal interest, hobby, family tradition, initials or some other symbol to identify the boat owner.
 These boat flags are flown day and night, but only when the owner is in command of the boat.
 Custom boat flags are flown at the head of the aftermost mast, from the bow staff on mastless vessels, or on the starboard rigging below the burgee.

 Courtesy Flags

 To show respect, courtesy flags are flown when entering or operating a boat in foreign waters and, in some instances, when there is someone from a foreign country on the boat.
-Courtesy flags represent the host nation or state in whose waters you are traveling, and are flown from the starboard spreader on a sailboat, the starboard spreader of a powerboat with a mast, or the bow staff of a mastless boat.
+Courtesy flags represent the host nation or state in whose waters you are traveling.
+It is a long standing tradition that communicates respect for local maritime practices and creates a positive atmosphere on the water.

 Signal Flags